 When a new pet parent is bringing home a French Bulldog puppy, the first thing on their mind is how much fun it’s going to be to raise their new furry companion.
 While it’s true that owning a dog is an incredibly fun and rewarding experience, it can also be very challenging.
 One of the biggest issues among all dog breeds is separation anxiety.

-This common behavioural issue can lead to dogs being rehomed or given up at dog shelters.
+This common behavioral issue can lead to dogs being rehomed or given up at dog shelters.
 Learning more about separation anxiety and how to deal with it is crucial to prevent these undesirable outcomes.

 What Is Separation Anxiety?